Smile-SA/magento2-module-debug-toolbar/doc/add-zone.md

-# How To
+# How to Add Zones

-## Add a new zone

-You can add a new zone in the toolbar.
+It is possible add new zones (i.e. sections) to the toolbar.

-To do it, you must implement a new block associated to a template file.
+To do this, you must implement a new block associated to a template file.

-Your new block must:
+This new block must:

 - extend the class `\Smile\DebugToolbar\Block\Zone\AbstractZone`
 - implement the method `getTitle`
 - implement the method `getCode`

+For example:

 ```php
 <?php